mitexleo/fediroma/docs/configuration/cheatsheet.md

 If you choose not to install a frontend for whatever reason, it is recommended that you enable [`:static_fe`](#static_fe) to allow remote users to click "view remote source".
 Don't bother with this if you've got no unauthenticated access though.

+You can also replace the default "no frontend" page by placing an `index.html` file under your `instance/static/` directory.

 ### Theme settings

 Settings to change theme as exposed to the outside world, for software